PostHog/posthog.com/contents/blog/best-mixpanel-alternatives.md

 - **[PostHog](#posthog):** An all-in-one platform that replaces multiple tools.
 The fastest growing Mixpanel alternative in 2023.
 - **[Google Analytics 4](#google-analytics-4-ga4):** Google's latest, which now offers more for product teams.
 - **[Amplitude](#amplitude):** Mixpanel's long-time rival and a popular choice for large enterprises.
-- **[Heap](#heap):** A mid-market alternative that also offers session replay, and autocaptures events.
+- **[Heap](#heap):** A mid-market alternative that also offers session replay and event autocapture.

-In this guide, we explore how they compare to Mixpanel, who uses them, and which is the best Mixpanel alternative depending on your needs.
+In this guide, we explore how they compare to Mixpanel, who uses them, and how to select an alternative depending on your needs.

 ## PostHog